Midway Arcade Treasures Deluxe Edition

-Midway Arcade Treasures Deluxe Edition is an arcade compilation released exclusively for the Microsoft Windows on February 15, 2006 in North America, and on March 17, 2006 in PAL regions.
+Midway Arcade Treasures Deluxe Edition is a video game compilation released exclusively for Microsoft Windows on February 15, 2006 in North America, and on March 17 in PAL regions.
 It is a compilation of Midway Arcade Treasures 2 and Midway Arcade Treasures 3, which had both been previously released on consoles only.
 Unlike the previous two volumes, it includes the original Mortal Kombat.
 In the two months after its release, two official patches were released for the collection, one to fix missing music for half of the games that was accidentally left out of the shipped version, and a second one to correct a button function oversight that prevented Random Select and Smoke battle easter eggs in Mortal Kombat II (these were bugs that plagued the console versions of Midway Arcade Treasures 2).
 A few pieces of additional artwork for Wizard of Wor and Primal Rage were made available as supplements on the Midway website.
 Like the previous release, the Deluxe Edition's Primal Rage content suffered from emulation issues.